ericearl/bids-website/docs/extensions/process.md

 -   Final review of the integration into the BIDS standard.

 The BEP lead(s) will work with the BIDS maintainers to coordinate the community review period.
-If community consensus cannot be reached through Google Doc/GitHub discussion or Working Group calls, the BEP leads can request the BIDS Maintainers facilitate consulting with BIDS Steering.
+If community consensus cannot be reached through the Google Doc/GitHub discussion or Working Group calls, the BEP leads can request the BIDS Maintainers facilitate consulting with BIDS Steering.

 The community review period is scheduled _after_ the pull request has been opened.